arrayfire/arrayfire/CONTRIBUTING.md

 Please try to rebase your changes on the current master branch before submitting.
 This keeps the git history cleaner and easier to understand.

+If you are adding a new feature, please add unit tests for the new function.
+If you are unfamiliar with GoogleTest framework, you can follow the guidelines [here](https://github.com/arrayfire/arrayfire/wiki/Writing-Unit-Tests) to write unit tests.

 ## Support ##

 Feel free to send an email to technical@arrayfire.com with any problems or